 This post may contain affiliate links.
 Please read our disclosure policy.

-This is the best Vanilla Bean Crème Brûlée recipe brought to you from a professional pastry chef.
-The custard is light and creamy and it has that satisfying crack from the caramel top!
+This is the best Vanilla Crème Brûlée recipe because the custard is light, creamy, and silky—with that satisfying crack from the caramel top!
+An easy fine-dining-level crème brûlée you can make at home!

 Vanilla Bean Crème Brûlée